blaedj/emacs.d/README.md

 ## Need to document how to use with [cask](https://github.com/cask/cask)
   * Need to make sure the to the cask.el file is correct. <path-to-cask> will vary depending on how you installed Cask: if you installed via the curl method, it is likely to be ~/.cask; if you installed via Homebrew, it is likely to be /usr/local/Cellar/cask/<version>.
+  * seems like you also need to call `package-install` interactively at least once before the code in `init.d/02_packageRepos.el will be able to find the `pallet` package. **TODO** Need to look into why this is the case: does calling `package-install` interactively do something different than calling it from elisp?